If you’re after a perfect date night in Sydney then you’ll need to be across the most romantic restaurants Sydney has to offer.

 Price: $$$

-5. Alberto’s Lounge, Potts Point
+5. Alberto’s Lounge, CBD

 Best for: casual dates, first dates.

 The secret here lies in the indulgence.
 These are rich, soul-nourishing pastas that are best shared, lest you sketch a bit of food envy onto the date (never a good idea).
 Work your way through a few glasses of nice, deep Italian reds to get the full experience.
-There’s few date-night dinners as ideal as the life blood of Chianti paired with a generous dish of pappardelle ($36) swimming in slow briased beef shin ragu, or pork and veal meatballs ($35) with creamy buttermilk polenta.
+There’s few date-night dinners as ideal as the life blood of Chianti paired with a generous dish of pappardelle ($36) swimming in slow braised beef shin ragu, or pork and veal meatballs ($35) with creamy buttermilk polenta.

 Address: 17-19 Alberta St, Sydney NSW 2000